 The Revolution Will Not Be Bought

-If we want to #MoveTheDate as the Global Footprint Network is challenging us to do, if we want to build a sustainable, viable system on this planet, we have to address the root cause of where the waste is coming from.
-And that root cause is unsustainable infinite growth on a finite planet where a select few people steal our collective natural resources only to sell them back to us as products we don’t even really need (that then break down after only a few uses) so that those same select few can hoard wealth at the top.
+If we want to #MoveTheDate as the Global Footprint Network is challenging us to do, if we want to build a sustainable, viable system on this planet, we have to address the root cause of where the problem is coming from.
+And that root cause is unsustainable infinite growth on a finite planet where a handful of companies extract our collective natural resources only to sell them back to us as products we don’t even really need (that then break down after only a few uses) so that a select few end up hoarding wealth at the top.
 While the rest at the bottom suffer the negative consequences of poverty and environmental degradation.
 This is a systemic issue and the solution to it can only be systemic.

 First of all, we need to deal with inequality.
 We don’t think of inequality as being an environmental issue, but research shows that it is: places that experience high levels of inequality also experience more consumption of cheaply made products that inevitably end up in landfills.
 Greater inequality is the key to increasing the cultural pressure to consume.
 The church of infinite economic growth disseminates its sermons through an endless stream of advertising designed to manipulate the most fundamental aspect of our nature: we are social creatures.